-No Yes It will make a minimum of sustainable It promotes Environmental/Social (E/S) \ characteristics and while it does not have investments with an environmental objective: as its objective a sustainable investment, % it will have a minimum proportion of 10% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as in economic activities that do not environmentally sustainable under qualify as environmentally sustainable the EU Taxonomy under the EU Taxonomy with an environmental objective in X economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will investment with a social objective \\\\% not make any sustainable investments means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Does this financial product have a sustainable investment objective?
+Yes No It will make a minimum of sustainable It promotes Environmental/Social (E/S) characteristics and while it does not have investments with an environmental objective: good governance practices. as its objective a sustainable investment, it will have a minimum proportion of 15% of sustainable investments in economic activities that qualify as environmentally sustainable under the with an environmental objective in EU Taxonomy economic activities that qualify as in economic activities that do not environmentally sustainable under qualify as environmentally sustainable the EU Taxonomy under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally the EU Taxonomy? sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will investment with a social objective % means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow